projectriff-demo/demo/trend-detector.md

   --tail
 ```

-### Create a stream processor for the cart
+### Create a stream processor for the trend-detector

-If you built the function yourself, then use this command to create the processor:
+Use this command to create the processor:

 ```
 riff streaming processor create trends \
-    --function-ref cart \
+    --function-ref trends \
     --input orders \
     --output trends \
     --tail